vinceskahan/v5wiki/registry.md

 ## How does it work?

 Each time weeWX starts, or once per week if weeWX has been running, the StationRegistry service sends a JSON string to the registry.

+Stations are identified by a URL.
+If you register multiple stations, each must have its own URL.
+URLs that are not publicly accessible are OK, but in that case no capture is possible.

 The map is updated periodically to show new stations.